Pembroke Athleta F.C.

 Pembroke Athleta Football Club are a Maltese football club from the town of Pembroke, which currently plays in the Maltese National Amateur League.

-Originally they were founded in 1962 but they were in an amateur level.
+Originally they were founded in 1962 but they competed at an amateur level.
 They competed in the Maltese Third Division in 1994 for the first time.

 Pembroke Athleta reached the Premier League for the first time in 2015.